Bean5234/School-Python/README.md

 # School-Python
-This repository is for showcasing my python projects from school
+This is the week 1 project.